Anastasiya-m4c/Anastasiya-s-nail-salon/README.md

 I want To receive a confirmation that my form has been submitted, So that I know that my inquiry has been successful.
 Acceptance Criteria:
-The website displays a success message with user information once the enquery form has been submitted.
+The website displays a success message with user information once the enquiry form has been submitted.

 ### 4. User Story: View Salon Reviews
 As a potential customer,